-The following data charts and maps inform and reaffirm our program's design, direction and focus.
-They are taken from the 2017 DGKHS Community Assessment which states the following on p.
-10, "In Denver, there are three Early Head Start grantees that serve children birth through age two and two Head Start grantees, the Rocky Mountain Service Employment and Redevelopment (RMSER) and Denver Great Kids Head Start (DGKHS) that serve children ages three through five.
-During the 2016- 2017 school year, 1,844 children were served across all Early Head Start and Head Start programs in Denver with combined enrollment totals for Early Head Start (384 children), DGKHS (1,153 children), and RMSER (307 children).
-The five Early Head Start and Head Start grantees collectively served approximately 26 percent of the eligible population in 2016.
+The following data charts and maps inform and reaffirm our program's design, direction, and focus.
+They are taken from the 2019 DGKHS Community Assessment which states the following on p.
+7, "During the 2018-2019 school year, 1,893 children were served across all Early Head Start and Head Start programs in Denver with combined enrollment totals for Early Head Start (440 children), DGKHS (1,153 children), and RMSER (350).
+DGKHS is authorized to serve children in all Denver neighborhoods.
+The five Early Head Start and Head Start grantees collectively served approximately 28 percent of the eligible population in 2018.
 The need for service is far greater than Head Start resources alone can meet."
 (Figures 3-17)